gcfacchi/TomAugspurger.github.io/content/scalable-ml-02.md

 reach out on [Twitter](http://twitter.com/TomAugspurger) or by [email](tom.w.augspurger@gmail.com).
-If you're interested in contributing, I think a library of basic transformers that operate on NumPy and dask arrays and pandas and dask DataFrames would be *extremely* useful. `daskml` may be a good home for those, and I could use help in implementing them (I don't think scikit-learn would be a good home, since they don't (and shouldn't) depend on dask at this point).
+If you're interested in contributing, I think a library of basic transformers that operate on NumPy and dask arrays and pandas and dask DataFrames would be *extremely* useful.
+I've started [an issue](https://github.com/dask/dask-ml/issues/6) to track this progress.
+Contributions would be extremely welcome.

 Next time we'll be going back to smaller datasets.
 We'll see how dask can help us parallelize our work to fit more models in less time.